IBM/SalesEnablement-L3-watsonx-AssistantForZ/docs/TechZoneEnvironment.md

 The demonstration portal page provides two ways of accessing the {{offering.name}} virtual assistant.

 ### The chat icon
 The first method is to use the assistant chat icon that appears at the lower right of the page.
-The "Hi!
+The **Hi!
 I'm a virtual assistant.
-How can I help you today?" dialog appears after a few seconds of inactivity after the page loads.
+How can I help you today?** dialog appears after a few seconds as the page loads.

 9. Click the **Virtual Assistant chat icon**.

     ![](_attachments/chatIcon.png)

-This action opens the virtual assistant on the current browser page as a pop-up dialog.
-This provides an integrated view of the web page and the virtual assistant dialog; however, the dialog is small for giving a demonstration if the audience is expected to read the output.
+This action opens the virtual assistant in the current browser page as a pop-up dialog.
+This approach provides an integrated view of the web page and the virtual assistant dialog; however, the dialog could be considered small for giving a live demonstration if the audience is expected to read the output.
 <div style="page-break-after: always;"></div>

 10. Close the **Virtual Assistant** dialog.